 My subscribers always have free access to my printables.
 If you are already a subscriber, no worries, you won’t get two emails!
 Please remember, my graphics are for personal use only!

-Click here or the graphic below, enter your email and you’ll be directed to a page where you can save a pdf version of this to your computer.
+Click here to get the printable, enter your email and you’ll be directed to a page where you can save a pdf version of this to your computer.
 Just print and frame it!

 Cut List to Make a Wood Frame for Pictures or Art